rdmtc/node-red-contrib-sun-position/README.md

 - **Input** defines the input parameter for the time stamp
   - **parse format** defines the format for the input parameter, more information see [input parse formats](#input-parse-formats).
   - **Offset** allows to define a positive or negative offset to the given **Input Time**.
-- **compare with** here can be defined various definitions of times to which the input time shopuld be compared.
+- **compare with** here can be defined various definitions of times to which the input time should be compared.
   - **operator** Drop down to define operator
   - **compare type** allows to define whoat parts of the timestring shoudl be compared.
 Default is a comparision of the complete timestamp.
 But it is possible to only compare a pat like the only the year.
   - **time** defines where the time to which should be compared comes from